stsurya/Docker/Day-5/Networking .md

 - This is like a wire which connects the container to the host.
 - One end stays inside the container as eth0
 - The other end connects to the host bridge (e.g., docker0)

+### Note

+By default if two containers are on bridge network, they can communicate with IP address not with container names, but when they're on custom/user-defined network they can even communicate with container names.